archer-v/webCrawler/README.md

-# WebCrawler
+# webCrawler
 Simple multithreaded web crawler written in golang.

-The service gets list of urls (JSON array) as a POST request, loads all urls content in concurrent threads, and returns the pages metadata as a combined JSON response
+The service receives list of urls (JSON array) from a POST request, loads all urls content in concurrent threads, and returns the pages metadata as a combined JSON response

 Returned response is a array of records containing:
  - Url